simulton/QSchematic/readme.md

   - Qt5
   - [GPDS](https://gpds.simulton.com) for (de)serialization.

-If the cmake option `DEPENDENCY_GPDS_DOWNLOAD` is enabled, cmake will automatically pull the `GPDS` dependency.
+If the cmake option `QSCHEMATIC_DEPENDENCY_GPDS_DOWNLOAD` is enabled, cmake will automatically pull the `GPDS` dependency.
 Therefore, assuming a system with a working Qt5 installation, all you have to do is:

 ```shell